 Step 3: Design and installation

-Review the following tips for planning the design and installation of your laundry-to-landscape system.
-If you apply for a rebate, our staff can help with this step.
+Review the following tips for planning the design and installation of your Laundry-to-Landscape System.
+If you apply for a rebate, Valley Water can help with this step.

 Estimate how much graywater your clothes washer produces